Yousaf (The Americans): Plot

 Arkady Ivanovich (Lev Gorn) visits Frank Gaad and informs him that after his threats, the Russian government has withdrawn the charges in Vlad's murder case.
 Gaad tells him that he is reinstated and as long as they kill American people, they'll hit back and kill Russians.
 Beeman tells Gaad that he suspects that the secret meeting in Alexandria and the death of family (Emmett and Leanne Connors) are connected.
 After inspecting the briefcase from the evidence, Gaad is confident that they were part of an intelligence service.
 Later, Beeman informs Nina about his suspicion that Emmet and Leanne were illegals and also that his wife Sandra is having an affair.
 Beeman meets Connors' surviving son Jared; initially hesitant, he agrees to answer his questions.
 Beeman shows him sketches of Philip and Elizabeth and asks him if he knows them.

-Andrew Larrick (Lee Tergesen) returns to America and hints that he wants revenge to get back at the people who are blackmailing him and killed his friends.
-Larrick cleverly tracks down the KGB's DC-area switchboard operator and kills him.
-The operator fries the switchboard before being shot, but Larrick discovers Kate's phone number from the remnants of it.
+Andrew Larrick (Lee Tergesen) returns to America, seemingly intent on getting revenge.
+He tracks down and kills the KGB's DC-area switchboard operator.
+The operator fries the switchboard before being shot, but Larrick recovers Kate's phone number from its remnants.

 Paige tells Philip that she wants to go to a church summer camp.
 Philip seems hesitant but agrees to talk to Elizabeth.
 Philip says he is afraid that if they deny her, Paige will rebel and resort to alcohol or other drugs, but Elizabeth disagrees.
 While emptying the garbage, Elizabeth discovers that Paige is trying to forge her name on a form for the summer camp.
 Paige reacts angrily when Elizabeth tells her she cannot go.